 Our Roots

 Back in 2013, our founder was an entrepreneur with a thriving consumer insights business.
 She was also the sole caregiver for a man with terminal rectal cancer.
 Through the process of his treatment, decline, and eventual distressing death, Erin experienced the painful consequences of her partner’s death denial, and was astonished by the lack of training and support available to patients and families.
 Her experience is briefly outlined in this podcast episode, How to be Anything, where Erin explains what a death doula does and what a good death can look like.
+This was a deeply catalyzing experience.
+Over the following years, Erin immersed herself in the fields of death positivity, hospice, death care, and the American death system.
+She cultivated a passion for evolving the national conversation around death and dying.
+In late 2023, she founded Nightsong Doulas with a commitment to:

-Death literacy
+Death literacy,

 Building death positive community, and